BaseMax/SimpleFastPyAPI/README.md

 # Simple FastAPI Py

-Building a Simple REST API with Python and FastAPI

 ## My Awesome FastAPI Project

 This is a simple REST API built with Python and FastAPI.